agrum/Ruhd/README.md

 ## Setup

 1. Shuffle the deck
-2. Place as many tiles are there are players on the table in an zig-zag shape, this will be the starting board
+2. Place as many tiles as there are players on the table in an zig-zag shape, this will be the starting board
 4. Set the drawing deck face down, 5 cards per player
 6. Set aside the remaining tiles, they will not be played during this game
 7. Draw the first 4 tiles from the deck and place them face up in a line beside the deck, this will represent the shared open hand for the players